puybr/mini-messageboard/README.md

 # ✉️ Mini Messageboard

-+ Learned about routing and GET / POST requests on a Nodejs server
++ Learned about routing and `GET` / `POST` requests on a NodeJS server
 + MongoDB backend hosted in the cloud for persistence, and connected with the `SERVER_URL` env variable
 + Experimented with MVC architecture and design
-+ Dockerized the node application and run on AWS Fargate behind an Application Load Balancer:
++ Dockerized the node application:

 ```sh
 docker build . -t sp00kysp00k/messageboard